 How we got to know the Moon’s gravity is lumpy

-Gravitational anomalies on the Moon have been crashing spacecraft since the 1960s.
+The Moon's gravity anomalies have been crashing spacecraft since the 1960s.

 The fact that the Moon’s gravitational field is lumpy was first noticed by the Soviets when they found that their Luna 10 spacecraft was significantly deviating from its orbit.
 Shortly after, NASA also noticed their “Lunar Orbiters” to deviate from their paths in low lunar orbit by up to 100 times more than expected.
 So NASA took these gravity ‘anomalies’ into account for successfully steering and landing humans on the Moon with the Apollo missions.

 Both Apollo 15 and 16 put a small satellite in low lunar orbit.
-Despite mission planners having accounted for Moon’s lumpiness, both the satellites crashed into the Moon’s surface.
+Despite mission planners having accounted for Moon’s lumpiness, both the satellites crashed into the lunar surface.
 The Apollo spacecraft, which took different routes than the satellites, were unaffected.
-Nevertheless, it was clear that the Moon’s gravity variations needed to be better understood.
+Nevertheless, it was clear that the Moon had more gravity surprises in store.

-In 1998, NASA launched the Lunar Prospector mission which mapped the Moon’s gravitational anomalies in great detail and revealed surprises.
+In 1998, NASA launched the Lunar Prospector mission, which mapped the Moon’s gravity anomalies in great detail.
 Typically, you’d expect a region with a mountain to have higher gravity than a region with a crater, and that’s what it observed across the Moon for most small-to-medium-sized mountains and craters.
-But Lunar Prospector’s data revealed that many flat or even cratered areas in the vast lava plains have higher gravitational pull than several bright, rocky regions!
+But Lunar Prospector’s data also revealed that some large features, such as a few dark lava plains, have higher gravitational pull than even bright, rocky regions!

-Scientists thought that this could be due to dense lava deposits in these large craters filled as deep as six kilometers.
+Scientists thought that this could be due to dense lava deposits in these large craters, which can be filled as deep as six kilometers.
 But that could only account for some of the concentrated mass in such regions.
 Where is the rest of the mass?

 Mascons have also been found on other bodies like Mercury and Mars.
 Given that they have been extensively cratered much like the Moon, it makes sense.
 There’s even a mascon on Earth near Hawaii.